CLASSIC FM

 SHIPPING FORECAST

-He wrote the forward to The Shipping Forecast Puzzle Book (Penguin Books) and recorded a special Greek Myths forecast for the National Theatre’s 2023 production of Odysseus.
+He wrote the forward to The Shipping Forecast Puzzle Book (Penguin Books) and was asked to record a special Greek Myths forecast for the National Theatre’s 2023 production of Odysseus.

 TELEVISION